Wildlife Detection Dog Unit receives stamp of approval from LSPCA

-Wildlife Detection Dog Unit has received an official stamp of approval for welfare from the Lilongwe Society for the Protection and Care of Animals (LSPCA).
+Malawi Wildlife Detection Dog Unit has received an official stamp of approval for welfare from the Lilongwe Society for the Protection and Care of Animals (LSPCA).

 The award was presented by Dr. Julius Chulu, Deputy Director in the Department of Animal Health and Livestock Development Department.